islami00/chocolate-front-end/polkadot-apac-hackathon/auth-server/README.md

 # Implementor's guide.

-Taking a page from invarch's no-email policy, this first phase will only enable two means of authentication:
+Taking a page from Invarch's no-email policy, this first phase will only enable two means of authentication:

 1. Username password,
 2. web3 address.